Store your token securely

 Clone a repository:

-File → New Project → Version Control → Git → paste repo URL
+File → New Project → Version Control → Git → paste repo URLConnect an existing project:

 Tools → Version Control → Project Setup → Git